 Degree Completion Requirements

-In order for a student to receive both degrees, he or she must complete the independent degree requirements for each program for a total of 18 cu’s.
-For the MPH portion of the degree there are 14 cu’s required and students must complete the PUBH core with 501, 502, 503, 504, 505, 506, 507, 508 (2 cu), and a required fieldwork experience (125 hours).
-In addition to the core requirements, the MPH will accept 4 cu from the MSSP core as elective credit.
-Examples of courses which will be counted as MPH electives include: SP628, SP631, SP668, SP629, SP897.
-The 5th MPH elective will be selected from the wide array of PUBH prefix electives to fulfill a residency requirement of 10 cu’s taken within the MPH program.
+In order for a student to receive both degrees, they must complete the independent degree requirements for each program for a total of 18 cu’s.
+For the MPH portion of the degree there are 14 cu’s required and students must complete the MPH core classes with 501, 502, 503, 504, 505, 507, 508, 509, and a required fieldwork experience (125 hours).
+Students will take MSSP 629 in lieu of the core PUBH 506.
+The MPH program will accept 3 cu’s from the MSSP core as elective credit.
+Examples of courses which will be counted as MPH electives include: MSSP 628, MSSP 631, MSSP 668, MSSP 897.
+The remaining two MPH electives will be selected from the wide array of PUBH-prefix electives to fulfill a residency requirement of 10 cu’s taken within the MPH program.

 Tuition and Financial Aid

 SP2 will be the home school for the first year of the dual degree.
-The home school designation will switch to the SOM in the fall of the second year.
+The home school designation will switch to the PSOM in the fall of the second year.

-The MPH Program offers limited tuition scholarship support for students with demonstrated merit and need and these decisions are made by the MPH program alone.
+The MPH Program offers limited tuition scholarship or assistantship support for students while they are completing their MPH coursework.

 The MSSP program also offers limited tuition scholarship support for meritorious students and accounts for financial need.
 SP2 makes funding decisions based solely on the information in the application for admission.
 Students are notified on funding decisions at the point of admission.
 Awards will be applied in the first year when SP2 is the student’s home school.